charliegarfield/exoscript/README.md

 ## Exoscript for VSCode

 This is an extension to bring the exoscript language from the wonderful game I Was a Teenage Exocolonist to VSCode.
-As of now, it contains syntax highlighting, and snippets, with intellisense on the way.
+As of now, it contains syntax highlighting and snippets, with intellisense on the way.

 ## Features

 - Syntax highlighting
 - Snippets
+- Automatic indentation

 ## Known Issues